Tenyun/pve-status/README.md

 # Status script for Proxmox Virtual Environment (PVE)

 ## Requirements
-one ore more zfs pools
+one or more zfs pools

 [Sanoid] (https://github.com/jimsalterjrs/sanoid) for snapshot management

 ## Installation